 School Age Only Child Care Center: The director must be at least 19 years of age, of good moral character, and must meet one of the following requirements: 1.
 Hold a bachelor's degree from an accredited college or university in early childhood education, education, or child/youth development; 2.
 Hold a bachelor's degree from an accredited college or university and at least 6 credit hours in early childhood education, education, or child/youth development; 3.
-Have an associate's degree from an accredited college or university in early childhood education, or child/youth development; 4.
+Have an associate's degree from an accredited college or university in early childhood education, education, or child/youth development; 4.
 Have a Child Development Associate Credential; 5.
-Have completed 6 credit hours or 36 clock hours of Department-approved training in administration, early childhood education, education, or clock hour requirements; or 6.
+Have completed 6 credit hours or 36 clock hours of Department-approved training in administration, early childhood education, education, or child/youth development.
+Business courses may be included, not to exceed on-half of the credit or clock hour requirements; or 6.
 Have a high school diploma or GED and 3,000 verified clock hours of experience in organized group activities for school age children as indicated by a positive reference from a former employer or supervisor.